khakhalin/notes/keywords/spark.md

 Another cool tool for performance optimization: instead of collecting the output, calling `.explain()`, to force Spark to reveal its caculation strategy.

-Automatic repartitioning before a join is called "hashpartitioning()" on the execution plan.
+Automatic repartitioning before a join is called "hashpartitioning()" on the execution plan (in UI)

 Footnotes:
 * https://stackoverflow.com/questions/62489559/order-of-table-joining-in-sparksql-for-better-performance